 If you are unsure how to tune to double drop D, the clue is in the name.
 Double drop D simply means both the high and low E strings are tuned down a whole step to D.

 This results in the fretboard being laid out as per the diagram below:

 Tuning by ear

-While you could always use a tuner, a faster and more convenient method is to use the open D (4th string) as a reference.
-The tuning creates octave intervals between the 6th and 4th string, and 4th and 1st string along with a two octave interval between the 6th and 1st string.
+While you could always use a tuner, a faster and more convenient method is to use the open D (4th string)as a reference.
+The tuning creates octave intervals between the 6th and 4th string, and the 4th and 1st two-octave interval between the 6th and 1st string.
 Another option is to reference the 3rd fret on the 2nd string (B).

-Keep in mind, detuning both the 6th and 1st string may cause some instability with your remaining strings, so be sure to check strings 2 through 5 if something doesn’t quite sound right.
+Keep in mind, that detuning both the 6th and 1st strings may cause some instability with your remaining strings, so be sure to check strings 2 through 5 if something doesn’t quite sound right.

 The human ear is more conditioned to this approach and this also provides the added advantage of taking out any potential slack near the nut where the strings can sometimes stick.